How to tame your Big Data dashboards

 That’s a 98.9% decrease.

-I believe this kind of dynamic, customisable dashboard is the future of reporting, making digital marketing teams more efficient and putting really useful information at clients’ fingertips.
+I believe this kind of dynamic, customisable dashboard is the future of reporting, making digital marketing teams more efficient and puts really useful information at clients’ fingertips.
 Try it – you won’t want to ever go back.

 Photo by Michal Mancewicz on Unsplash